January 27th, 1931 – February 20th, 2022

-Meet Peggy Ferris – a driving force behind Keith Ferris’s work and success as an artist.
-Peggy’s creative insights, unwavering support, attention-to-detail, and expertise played a pivotal role in the artwork displayed across the portfolio.
-She was instrumental in the foundation of the American Society of Aviation Artists (ASAA) – showcasing 40+ creatives from the USA, UK, Canada, France, Switzerland, and more.
-After attending nearly four decades of yearly ASAA Foruns, Mrs. Ferris became highly involved with the United States Air Force – visiting military bases and forging relationships around the world.
+Meet Peggy Ferris – the driving force behind Keith Ferris’s work and his success as an artist.
+Peggy’s creative insights, unwavering support, attention-to-detail, organizational skill, fore site, planning, friendship and expertise played a pivotal role in the artwork displayed across this platform and Keith’s career.
+Peggy was instrumental in the formation and founding of the American Society of Aviation Artists (ASAA) – showcasing 40+ creatives artist from the USA, UK, Canada, France, Switzerland, and more.
+After four decades with the Air Force Art Program and her yearly ASAA Foruns, Mrs. Ferris became highly involved with the United States Air Force – visiting military bases and forging relationships around the world.
 In addition to being an “Artist’s Wife,” Peggy was a passionate teacher, revered basketball coach, and life-long sports fan.

 The Story Of The Warthog